Getting from Gatwick to London

 Maps and Directions

-London Gatwick is 28 miles south of London.
-Gatwick is directly linked to the M23 motorway at junction 9.
-You can also join onto the M25 within 10 minutes and from there you can access the UK huge network of roads and motorways.
+London Gatwick airport is located 27 miles south of London.
+It is directly linked to the M23 motorway at junction 9.
+You can also join the M25 within 10 minutes and from there you can access the UK’s huge network of roads and motorways.
 Journey time to central London from Gatwick Airport is around 60 – 75 minutes.

 Driving in and around Central London means that you have to pay the Congestion Charge.
-You may be eligible to pay the congestion charge if you are travelling in central London between the hours of 7am and 6pm Mon – Fri.
-The charge is £8 daily, and you will be notified by signs when you are approaching CC zones, are within them and exiting them.
+You may be eligible to pay the congestion charge if you are travelling in central London between the hours of 7am and 6pm from Monday – Friday and on Saturday to Sunday, it’s 12pm to 6pm.
+The charge is £15 a day The charge is £15 a day, but dont worry about being caught out; you will be notified by signs when you are approaching CC zones, are within them and exiting them.

-You can pay the congestion charge in a number of ways.
-By SMS, phone, online, at a shop and by post.
-For more information on how to pay the congestion charge, and where the congestion charge applies visit the Transport for London.
+You can pay the congestion charge in a number of ways: by SMS, phone, online, at a shop and by post.
+For more information on how to pay the congestion charge and where the congestion charge applies visit Transport for London.

 How does the congestion charge work?
-There are no physical toll booths or barriers, it is a network of cameras that monitor the entrances and exits of the congestion charge zones.
-If the camera recognises that you have paid to be in the zone then your image is automatically deleted from the database.
-If at midnight your image still exists an you should have paid the charge then a pentaly charge notice is produced and sent to the vehicle owner.
+There are no physical toll booths or barriers, instead, it’s a clever network of cameras that monitor the entrances and exits of the congestion charge zones.
+If the camera recognises that you have paid to be in the zone, then your image is automatically deleted from the database.
+If at midnight your image still exists and you should have paid the charge, then a penalty charge notice (PCN) is produced and sent to the vehicle owner.

 Overground trains will take folding bicycles, free of charge at all times, on all sections of the network.
-Non-folding bicycles may be allowed on some sections of the networks, outside of peak times.
+Non-folding bicycles may be allowed on some sections of the network, outside of peak times.

 London buses may allow folding bicycles, however, it is up to the driver.
 The same applies to pushchairs and large shopping luggage.